 8. Works by Nancy-Lou Patterson

-Arrangement loosely follows that of original donation.
-Not all series numbers may be present.
+Series arrangement loosely follows that of the original accession, so not all series numbers may be present.

 Language of material

 Availability of other formats

 Terms governing use, reproduction, and publication

 Standard number area

 Description record identifier

 Rules or conventions